Bhavneet345/Bhavneet345/README.md

 - 👋 Hi, I’m @Bhavneet345
-- 👀 I’m interested in coding and passionate about coding and business analytics..
+- 👀 I’m interested in coding and passionate about coding and other technologies..
-- 🌱 I’m currently learning pandas,numpy,scikitlearn,data science...
+- 🌱 I learnt pandas,numpy,scikitlearn,data science and currently focusing on data structures and algorithms...
 - 💞️ I’m looking to collaborate on various open source projects
 - 📫 How to reach me (singhbhavneet171@gmail.com)